himanshushekharon/Sprint-Plans/README.md

 # 🚀 Sprint Plans

-**Sprint Plans** is a state-of-the-art project management and team collaboration platform.
-Designed with a focus on modern aesthetics and smooth user experiences, it helps teams track progress, manage tasks, and optimize their workflow velocity.
+**Sprint Plans** is a modern, state-of-the-art project management and team collaboration platform.
+It offers a sleek, intuitive interface for teams to visually track progress, assign tasks, and organize sprints effectively.
+Equipped with real-time data visualization, responsive glassmorphism design, and robust secure authentication, it acts as a central hub to optimize team productivity and workflow velocity.

 ## ✨ Key Features